Robertfarb/whiteboarding-curriculum/application-materials/linkedin/linkedin.md

 **SUMMARY**  _Now this is IMPORTANT._  This is the area where you get to describe yourself, a little personality, what you are doing/looking to do in life AND show off what you know.  **Keywords are important** as recruiters do search for possible candidates based on various criterias.
 Make sure your summary mentions the languages you know, ie.  Ruby, Rails, HTML5, React Native, Javascript etc.  Following are some good examples for your review:

-_"I'm a curious puzzle-solver who enjoys poring over server logs and error messages.
+"I'm a curious puzzle-solver who enjoys poring over server logs and error messages.
 I have a passion for software that sews together the desktop and mobile experiences.
 I'm an enthusiastic teammate and a patient communicator.
 I have a near-compulsive desire to explore the unfamiliar.
 My favorite languages are Ruby, JavaScript, and Korean.”

-___________
+---

-_"Simply put, I love to code.
+"Simply put, I love to code.
 The sleuthwork of identifying the source of a bug (especially when the error message is less than helpful).
 The zen-like state of refactoring tests in a massive codebase.
 The excitement of implementing a long-anticipated feature.
 The consistent vacillation between questioning and understanding.

-_I have a reputation for asking great questions, shipping quality code, being a strong pair and working well across teams.
+I have a reputation for asking great questions, shipping quality code, being a strong pair and working well across teams.
 I also have great experience working in Ruby, Rails, jsNode, React and Javascript.
 For fun I love finding new food carts in town and hanging with my friends at Dolores Park."

-___________
+---

 "Simply put, I love to code.
 The sleuthwork of identifying the source of a bug (especially when the error message is less than helpful).
 The zen-like state of refactoring tests in a massive codebase.
 The excitement of implementing a long-anticipated feature.
 The consistent vacillation between questioning and understanding.
-That is why, as a Software Developer, I took the time and have portfolio projects in Ruby, Rails, Javascript, CSS, HTML5 and React.
+That is why, as a Software Developer, I took the time and have portfolio projects in Ruby, Rails, Javascript, CSS, HTML5 and React."

+---

-_"I’m a passionate software developer with the innovative and creative mindset of an entrepreneur.
+"I’m a passionate software developer with the innovative and creative mindset of an entrepreneur.
 I have experience building dynamic web applications in JavaScript, Ruby on Rails, and HTML/CSS.

-_I love the battle of developing an idea into existence, and forging the bridge between conceptualization and a tangible, impactful product.
+I love the battle of developing an idea into existence, and forging the bridge between conceptualization and a tangible, impactful product.
 Programming has been my outlet for problem-solving and creative expression."

+---

 **Majd:**